 The subject may appear intimidating.
 It’s easy to become perplexed by technical jargon and new technology.
 However, the principle is not overly complicated.
 Virtual reality immerses the user in an experience.

 It might be interactive or in a 360-degree video format.
-Virtual reality is being used to produce museum tours, interactive displays and bring sceneries to life.
+Virtual reality is being used to produce museum tours, and interactive displays and bring sceneries to life.
 It can assist curators in placing artifacts in their proper setting and demonstrating their genuine scale.

 Here are a few fantastic examples of museums that have adopted virtual reality.
 These institutions have employed technology to give their collections a new dimension.